pozil/pub-sub-api-node-client/README.md

 # Node client for the Salesforce Pub/Sub API

-See the [official Pub/Sub API repo](https://github.com/developerforce/pub-sub-api) for more information on the Salesforce gRPC-based Pub/Sub API.
+See the [official Pub/Sub API repo](https://github.com/developerforce/pub-sub-api) and the [documentation](https://developer.salesforce.com/docs/platform/pub-sub-api/guide/intro.html) for more information on the Salesforce gRPC-based Pub/Sub API.

 -   [Installation and Configuration](#installation-and-configuration)
     -   [User supplied authentication](#user-supplied-authentication)